bernardoVale/docker-mod-gearman-worker/README.md

 To be able to use this container you need to specify two environment variables at docker run

-Variable `CLIENTE` to definy which Nagios hostgroup this worker will server
+Variable `HOSTGROUP` to define which Nagios hostgroup this worker will server

 Variable `SERVER` which define ip:port of your Gearman server